AdguardTeam/AdGuardHome/README.md

   -l, --logfile                      path to the log file.
 If empty, writes to stdout, if 'syslog' -- system log -h, --help                         print this help
 ```

-Please note, that you can register AdGuard Home as a system service on Windows, Linux/(systemd | Upstart | SysV), and OSX/Launchd.

-* `AdGuardHome -s install` - install as a system service.
-* `AdGuardHome -s uninstall` - uninstall's AdGuard Home service.
-* `AdGuardHome -s start` - starts the service.
-* `AdGuardHome -s stop` - stops the service.
-* `AdGuardHome -s restart` - restarts the service.
-* `AdGuardHome -s status` - shows the current service status.

 ### Running without superuser